Jussie Smollett lawyers sued by alleged hoax accomplices

 It rejected the idea that the brothers, who are also black, attacked Smollett because of his race, asserting that the actor staged the incident.
 It also noted that the pair served as the actor’s trainers and sometime extras on his Fox hip-hop TV drama.

-“He wanted his employer and the public to notice and appreciate him as a successful black, openly gay actor,” it said.
+“He wanted his employer and the public to notice and appreciate him as a successful black, openly gay actor,” the lawsuit said.
 “Smollett directed every aspect of the attack, including the location and the noose.”

+Geragos and Glandian, Smollett’s attorneys, called the lawsuit “comical” and a “desperate attempt for them to stay relevant and further profit from an attack they admit they perpetrated.”

-The 36-year-old actor has said he had always been truthful about the incident, which sparked extensive outrage on social media, drawing the attention of both Republican President Donald Trump and some of the Democrats who hope to challenge him in 2020.
+Smollett has said he had always been truthful about the incident, which sparked extensive outrage on social media, drawing the attention of both Republican President Donald Trump and some of the Democrats who hope to challenge him in 2020.

 “They’ve realized that it was wrong.
 They’ve apologized for it,” Gloria Schmidt, one of the brothers’ lawyers, told reporters on Tuesday.
-“But make no mistake: they had no role in calling the police and they had no role in defrauding the police department,” Schmidt also said.
+“But make no mistake: they had no role in calling the police and they had no role in defrauding the police department.”

 Glandian insisted in a television interview after police closed the investigation that Smollett had not made a false report and that the brothers attacked him, the lawsuit said.